-- Permits shall not be transferable or assignable, unless explicitly authorized in the approved permit; - (2) Permits shall be site and use specific; - (3) Persons or organizations to which permits are issued are bound by the permit conditions stipulated on or attached to the permit; - (4) Permittee shall comply with all applicable laws, rules, and regulations of the federal, state, and county governments.
-Issuance of a permit is not a grant of any other approvals that may be required of the permittee for the permitted activity, nor does a permit exempt the permittee or the permitted activity from any applicable laws, rules, ordinances, and regulations of any federal, state, or county governments; - (5) Permittee shall at all times have comprehensive general liability insurance in minimum amounts that may be set by the authority, listing the State of Hawaii as an additional insured; - (6) Permittee shall have the permit at the site and produce it upon request; - (7) Depending upon type and intensity of the commercial activity, a refundable security deposit may be required by the authority or the [authority's authorized representative.] agent of the authority.
+- (1) Permits shall not be transferable or assignable, unless explicitly authorized in the approved permit; - (2) Permits shall be site and use specific; - (3) Persons or organizations to which permits are issued are bound by the permit conditions stipulated on or attached to the permit; - (4) Permittee shall comply with all applicable laws, rules, and regulations of the federal, state, and county governments.
+Issuance of a permit is not a grant of any other approvals that may be required of the

+- permittee for the permitted activity, nor does a permit exempt the permittee or the permitted activity from any applicable laws, rules, ordinances, and regulations of any federal, state, or county governments; - (5) Permittee shall at all times have comprehensive general liability insurance in minimum amounts that may be set by the authority, listing the State of Hawaii as an additional insured; - (6) Permittee shall have the permit at the site and produce it upon request; - Depending upon type and intensity of the (7) commercial activity, a refundable security deposit may be required by the authority or the agent of the authority.
 The security deposit shall be refunded if the area used by the permittee has been cleaned and restored to an acceptable condition upon expiration of the permit or if the permit is canceled prior to use.
 The authority may retain all or part of the security deposit for cleaning and site restoration purposes.
-Retention of the security deposit shall not preclude the authority from pursuing other legal remedies to address cleaning and site restoration if required;
+Retention of the security deposit shall not preclude the authority from pursuing other legal remedies to address cleaning and site restoration if required; - (8) The use of the premises shall not be in support of any policy that discriminates against anyone based on race, religion, color, sex, national origin, marital status, sexual orientation, familial status, ancestry, physical handicap, disability, age, or HIV (human immunodeficiency virus) status; - (9) Permittee shall not transport onto the premises nor cause or permit the escape, disposal, or release of any hazardous materials except as permitted by law.
+"Hazardous materials" shall mean any pollutant, toxic substance, hazardous waste, hazardous substance, or oil as defined in or